Davidevlops/JS-DSA/string-matching-algorithms copy.md

 It precomputes the longest proper prefix of the pattern which is also a suffix, allowing the search to skip redundant comparisons.

+How It Works — Step by Step
+1. Preprocessing Phase (Build the LPS Array)

+Before searching, KMP preprocesses the pattern to build the LPS (Longest Proper Prefix which is also a Suffix) array.

+This array tells the algorithm how many characters can be skipped after a mismatch occurs.

+Prefix → A substring starting at the beginning of the pattern.

+Suffix → A substring ending at the end of the pattern.

+The LPS value for each position indicates the length of the longest proper prefix that is also a suffix up to that point.
 ### JavaScript Implementation

 ```javascript